bswaby/Touchpoint/README.md

 </details>

 ### ✅ [Weekly Attendance](https://github.com/bswaby/Touchpoint/tree/main/TPxi/Weekly%20Attendance)
-This report is still being built, but it is basically Week at a Glance (WAAG) 2.0.
-The most significant changes is that it compares previous periods and introduces new concepts for tracking metrics with various comparisons.
-One of the new concepts for WAAG 2.0 is enrollment vs attendance metrics for our connect groups (Sunday School).
+This report is still being built, but it is Week at a Glance (WAAG) 2.0 for at least us.
+The most significant changes are that it compares previous periods and introduces new concepts for tracking metrics with various comparisons.
+One of the concepts for WAAG 2.0 is enrollment vs attendance metrics for our connect groups (Sunday School).
+This allows us to track the need for outreach or inreach for each ministry area.
+Another one is tracking total attendance for either the configured fiscal year or calendar year to the previous period, which helps determine as a whole if you are are up/down.

 - ⚙️ **Implementation Level: Easy-Moderate
 - 🧩 **Installation: Most items of this script works, but is still being developed and might contain a few bugs.
 Installation is fairly easy, but with the amount of options it can make it seem overwhelming.